ryancurrah/gomodbump/README.md

 ## Supported Storage

-Storage is used to save the repository state, it contains the pull request infomration to use for the next execution.
+Storage is used to save the repository state, it contains the pull request information to use for the next execution.

 - Local file